Lawyer claims Italy can't charge captain in Libya arms case

 Italians started investigating what the Bana did before arriving in Genoa after the ship's third officer, with the help of the shipping company's local agent, contacted border police and requested asylum.

 According to the judge's ruling in approving the arrest order, the officer, who is Lebanese like Capt.
 Tartoussi, told Italian authorities that the ship left Beirut on Jan.
-21, and stopped the next day in the Turkish port of Mersin, even though the stop wasn't part of the navigational plan.
+21, and stopped the next day in Mersin, even though the port hadn't been on the Bana's navigational plan.

 There, it allegedly took aboard “army tanks, wheeled vehicles equipped with rocket launchers and machine guns, cross-country vehicles and some containers marked with labels indicating the presence of explosives as well as about 10 Turkish soldiers.”